 We know there’s no reason why you should keep your pup in a strange hotel, or safely locked in the car, while you enjoy a family meal.
 After all, if you’re travelling within the UK this summer, you probably chose to because you could bring your pet along.

-So if have plans to visit Anglesey this summer, here is a short list of our favourite dog-friendly pubs in North Wales – including one or two great restaurants too.
+So if have plans to visit Anglesey this summer, here is a short list of our favourite dog-friendly pubs and cafes in North Wales – including one or two great restaurants too.

 Located close to the beautiful village of Moelfre, Ty Dderw is a haven for anyone that loves good food, good wine, and exceptionally welcoming surroundings.